-From travel arrangements to meal planning, preparing for Thanksgiving can be stress-inducing.
+From travel arrangements to meal planning, preparing for Thanksgiving can be stressful.
 With so much going on, we want to help make it easier to identify which foods to put on your table for an environmentally sound and healthful Thanksgiving feast.
-By following these five simple steps, you can ensure you are feeding the highest quality food to your loved ones and using your dollars to vote for sustainable growing and sourcing
+By following these five simple steps, you can ensure you are feeding the highest quality food to your loved ones and using your dollars to vote for sustainable growing and sourcing.

 - Buy Organic

-In order for a product to be certified organic, it may not be produced using genetically modified organisms (GMOs).
+In order for a product to be certified organic, it must not be produced using genetically modified organisms (GMOs).
 This means that if the potatoes and squash you’re cooking with this Thanksgiving are certified USDA Organic, then they were not grown from genetically engineered (GE) seeds.
 Any product that is certified organic does not use GMO ingredients.

 - Look for the Non-GMO Project Verified Label